Comp 412 provides the student with an overview of the issues that

 The authors donate an amount equal to the royalties that would be generated

-by the enrollment in Comp 412 to the Torczon fellowship fund at Rice, which
+by purchases in Comp 412 to the Torczon fellowship fund at Rice, which

 provides financial support to a Rice undergraduate (almost always a declared